anass-b/MyDeps/README.md

-# MyDeps - Very simple dependency manager based on Git
+# MyDeps - Simple dependency manager based on Git

 Created originally to serve as a C++ dependency manager.